coredeliaz/crawler-stackoverflow/README.md

 3. Displayed the titles of the extracted questions on a website.

-4. Updated the web content when clicking the update button and showed the update time.<new>
+4. Updated the web content when clicking the update button and showed the update time.(NEW)

 4. Displayed the full text of question in a drop-down box when clicking on the question title.

-5. Displayed key attributes of every question under its title, such as answer number, vote number and creat time.<new>
+5. Displayed key attributes of every question under its title, such as answer number, vote number and creat time.(NEW)

-6. Saved the 10 newest and 10 most voted questions in csv files respectively.<new>
+6. Saved the 10 newest and 10 most voted questions in csv files respectively.(NEW)

 ### Prerequisites
 - pip install requests